renpy/renpy/sphinx/source/gui.rst

     hover states.

 gui/slider/horizontal_idle_thumb.png, gui/slider/horizontal_hover_thumb.png, gui/slider/vertical_idle_thumb.png, gui/slider/vertical_hover_thumb.png
-    Images used for the thumb—the movable part of the bar.
+    Images used for the thumb â€“ the movable part of the bar.

 The following variables are also used: